 - The ESL student is assigned into a program on the basis of a placement test.
 At the completion of an eight month program the student will be awarded a certificate of proficiency according to the level achieved, Basic, Intermediate, or High Intermediate. - 2.
-Students who complete the High Intermediate Level may be encouraged to take the diagnostic test for entry into a career program. - 3.
-If you are going to apply for Title IV, please be advised that FNU may only admit students who need instruction in English to be able to use the knowledge, training, or skills they already have.
+Students who score beyond the Fourth (4th) Level are placed in the Intermediate Level. - 3.
+If you are going to apply for Title IV, please be advised that FNU may only admit students who need instruction in English to be able to use the knowledge, training, or skills they already have. - 4.
+Upon completion of an Intermediate or High Intermediate program, graduates not able to find employment and/or increase present work status, will be allowed to enroll in a career program after a standard period of non-attendance.